-For a list of travel vaccines that you should consider when travelling to a particular country, visit the Public Health Agency of Canada.
+For a list of travel vaccines that you should consider when travelling to a particular country, visit the Government of Canada: Travel advice and advisories by destination.
 You can search for the country name in the drop-down menu or filter destinations, and then click the Health tab to access recommendations.